Walter Cronkite School of Journalism and Mass Communication at Arizona State University

 Where the cost savings value of the Coverdell Fellowship comes from

-100% tuition remission for first two semesters, 20-hour-per-week assistantship for first two semesters (covers health insurance premiums and provides $8,000 stipend per semester), plus 100% tuition award and health insurance premiums for the third semester.
+100% tuition remission for first two semesters, 20-hour-per-week assistantship for first two semesters (covers health insurance premiums and provides $8,550 stipend per semester), plus 100% tuition award and health insurance premiums for the third semester.
+Candidates demonstrating financial need may also be eligible for an additional $2,500 scholarship.

 CLICK HERE to see more detailed information regarding Arizona State University's tuition estimation.